zirui-song-18/documentation-website/_vector-search/performance-tuning-sparse.md

 ### Query when no data in cache

-If you plan to conduct a query when there is no data in cache (e.g. reboot OpenSearch Cluster), search latency will be quite high as more time will be spent on I/O to load data.
+If you plan to conduct a query when there is no data in cache (e.g. reboot OpenSearch cluster), search latency will be quite high as more time will be spent on I/O to load data.
 To address this issue, you are welcome to call `warmup` API according to [Neural-Search cluster settings]({{site.url}}{{site.baseurl}}/vector-search/ai-search/needs-to-be-implemented/).
 This API will automatically load data from disk to cache, making sure the following query can have best performance.
 In contrast, you can also call `clear_cache` API to free memory usage.

 ### Monitor memory usage